DragonRuby/dragonruby-game-toolkit-contrib/deploy_template/mygame/documentation/05-sprites.md

 A sprite can be flipped horizontally and vertically.

 This is a sprite that has been flipped horizontally.
-The sprites's angle, alpha, color saturations, and tile subdivision are unaltered.
+The sprite's angle, alpha, color saturations, and tile subdivision are unaltered.

 ```ruby